Family demands charges against all 4 officers in Floyd death

 Widely seen bystander video showing Floyd’s death has sparked sometimes violent protests around the world against police brutality and discrimination.

-The family’s attorney, Ben Crump, repeated his call for all four officers to be charged.
+Family attorney Ben Crump repeated his call for all four officers to be charged in Floyd’s death.

 “He died because he was starving for air,” Crump said.
 “He needed a breath.
 So we are demanding justice.
 We expect all of the police officers to be arrested before we have the memorial here in Minneapolis, Minnesota, tomorrow.”

-According to the criminal complaint against Chauvin, while Floyd was complaining he couldn’t breathe, Lane asked Chauvin twice if they should roll him on his side.
+Crump pointed to the criminal complaint against Chauvin, which said that while Floyd was complaining he couldn’t breathe, Lane asked Chauvin twice if they should roll him on his side.
 Chauvin said they should keep him on his stomach.

-Crump said Chauvin’s actions showed intent to kill.
+“To us that is intent,” Crump said.
 And he said the other officers were complicit because they failed to take action.

 “We are expecting these officers to be charged as accomplices,” Crump said.

+Personnel records released by the city show Chauvin served as a military policeman in the U.S. Army in the late 1990s.
+Since being hired as a police officer in 2001, he has been awarded two medals of valor: One for being part of a group of officers who opened fire on a stabbing suspect after the man pointed a shotgun at them in 2006, and one for apprehending another man in a domestic incident in 2008.
+In the latter incident, Chauvin broke down a bathroom door and shot the man in the stomach.

+Chauvin was reprimanded in 2008 for pulling a woman out of her car in 2007, frisking her and placing her in his squad car after he stopped her for speeding 10 miles per hour over the limit.
+His dashboard camera was not activated and a report said he could have interviewed the woman while standing outside her car.

-Lane, 37, and Kueng both joined the department in February 2019 and neither had any complaints on their files.
+Lane, 37, and Kueng both joined the department in February 2019 and neither have any complaints on their files.

 Lane previously worked as a correctional officer at the Hennepin County juvenile jail and as a probation officer at a residential treatment facility for adolescent boys.

-Kueng was a 2018 graduate of the University of Minnesota where he worked part-time as part of the campus security force.
-He also worked nearly three years as a theft-prevention officer at Macy’s in downtown Minneapolis while he was in college.
+Kueng was a 2018 graduate of the University of Minnesota where he worked part-time on campus security.
+He also worked as a theft-prevention officer at Macy’s in downtown Minneapolis while he was in college.

 Tou Thao, a native Hmong speaker, joined the police force as a part-time community service officer in 2008 and was promoted to police officer in 2009.
 He was laid off later that year due to budget cuts and rehired in 2012.

 Gov. Tim Walz and the Minnesota Department of Human Rights on Tuesday launched a civil rights investigation of the Minneapolis Police Department and its history of racial discrimination, in hopes of forcing widespread change.
-Walz made an unannounced visit to the memorial earlier Wednesday.

 The official autopsy by the county medical examiner concluded that Floyd’s death was caused by cardiac arrest as police restrained him and compressed his neck.
 The medical examiner also listed fentanyl intoxication and recent methamphetamine use, but not as the cause of death.